-The Santa Clara Valley Water District's Fiscal Year 2014-18 Five-Year Capital Improvement Program (CIP) is a projection of the district’s capital funding for planned capital projects from Fiscal Year 2013/14 through Fiscal Year 2017/18.
+The Santa Clara Valley Water District's Fiscal Year 2016-20 Five-Year Capital Improvement Program (CIP) that was adopted on May 12, 2015 is a projection of the district’s capital funding for planned capital projects from Fiscal Year 2015/16 through Fiscal Year 2019/20.
 The purpose of the CIP is to document planned district projects to help integrate district work with the larger community by aligning district planning with other local agency planning efforts.

 Table of Contents